abcucberkeley/Parallel_TIFF_Reader/README.md

 NOTE: When compiling the mex file yourself.
 You will need to have libtiff compiled on your system.

-(You may also need zlib compiled on your system as it is a dependecy for some options in libtiff)
+(You may also need zlib compiled on your system as it is a dependency for some options in libtiff)

 # Windows (Tested using MinGW64 Compiler (C))